affancoder/JavaScript/README.md

-# JavaScript
+# JavaScript Programming Codes

-My essentials javascript codes from one of my preimium course
+My all essentials javascript codes from one of my preimium course